 This post gives you a clear idea of CTP with examples, limitations, and differences with available-to-promise (ATP).

-Capable-to-promise (CTP) is the process of committing orders against available capacity as well as inventory.
+It is the process of committing orders against available capacity and inventory.
 This process may involve multiple manufacturing or distribution sites.

-Capable-to-promise is used to determine when a new or unscheduled customer order can be delivered.
-Capable-to-promise employs a finite-scheduling model of the manufacturing system to determine when an item can be delivered.
+It determines when a new or unscheduled customer order can be delivered.
+It employs a finite-scheduling model of the manufacturing system to determine when an item can be achieved.